apache/opendal/website/blog/2024-01-22-apache-opendal-graduated/index.md

 ### More Useful Documents

-OpenDAL have good docs for it's rust core, but not for other language bindings.
+OpenDAL have good docs for its rust core, but not for other language bindings.

 The lack of comprehensive documentation makes OpenDAL challenging for users to operate in Java or Python.
 Without user feedback, the community is unable to enhance this documentation, leading to a detrimental cycle that must be broken.